benvalkin/wtf-is-forge/translations.md

 ## Translations

+### What are translations?
+Translations are just a big config file for human readable text that gets displayed in game (with things like item names, GUIs, and chat messages), because it wouldn't be a good idea hardcode that sort of thing.
+Translations also allow you to add different language support so that people in other countries can read and understand it.
+If you've developed stuff for other games, you didn't need to read all this paragraph.

-Translations for mods are written in the form of a JSON dictionary that resides in a file inside `src\main\resources\assets\yourmodid\lang`.
+Translations for Forge mods are written in the form of a JSON dictionary that resides in a file inside `src\main\resources\assets\yourmodid\lang`.

 To add English translations, make a folder in this directory called `en_us.json`.
 Make sure the file named correctly otherwise it will not work.